mal5482/2018CS109A_FinalProject_G18/Models.md

 ```

 ### <a name="decision-tree"></a> 5) Decision Tree
-**First, we fit multiple decision trees with different max tree depth on training set, and find the best max tree depth based on cross validation scores**
+First, we fit multiple decision trees with different max tree depth on training set, and find the best max tree depth based on cross validation scores.

 ```py
 # Fit Decision trees with different max tree depth